jasonmdyer/BudgetBuddy/README.md

+#BudgetBuddy by Jason Dyer

-Budget Buddy is a Python Tkinter GUI application designed for young adults (ages 18–30) to manage their monthly income and expenses.
+BudgetBuddy is a Python Tkinter GUI application designed for young adults (ages 18–30) to manage their monthly income and expenses.
 It provides a user-friendly interface to add transactions, view financial summaries, and track remaining balances.

 Key features include:
 A main dashboard displaying total income, expenses, and balance.